top of page

 EMAIL

-SNAP-Ed directly supports the goals of Make America Healthy Again—empowering people to take responsibility for their health while reducing long-term reliance on public programs.
+SNAP-Ed aligns directly with the goals of Make America Healthy Again—empowering individuals and families to take responsibility for their health while reducing reliance on public health systems.

 Thank you for your service and leadership.